arturylab/ai-quizlab/README.md

 - 🔐 **Teacher and Student Login:** Secure authentication for both roles with session timeouts for added security.
 - 🧑‍🏫 **Teacher Dashboard:**
   - 📤 Upload student lists via CSV files.
-  - 📥 Download student credentials as CSV.
+  - 📥 Download student credentials as CSV (passwords are only available immediately after upload or password reset).
   - 📝 Create and manage quizzes by subject and level, with random question selection for each exam.
-  - 👁️ View student lists generated from uploaded CSVs.
+  - 👁️ View student lists and statistics directly from the database.
   - ⚙️ Edit your profile (name, school, and password) from a dedicated profile page.
 - 👨‍🎓 **Student Dashboard:**
   - 🧪 Participate in science quizzes.
   - ⏰ Session time limits for secure access.
   - 📊 Track quiz progress and results.
 - 📂 **CSV Integration:** Easily import and export student data.
 - 🔒 **Password Security:** All passwords are securely hashed.
-- 🗂️ **JSON Storage:** Student lists are stored per teacher in the `/json` folder for easy access and download.
+Plain passwords are only shown once after creation or reset.
 - 💬 **User Feedback:** Flash messages provide clear feedback for login, registration, profile updates, and errors.

 ---